Skip to main content

 Before you start translation, you'll want to work a plan for how translated content will be organized.
 A common approach is to have translated content mirror the main content's structure.
 An example will illustrate.

-If I have a site, say sites.byu.edu, which I want translated from English to Spanish and French, I'll want to first decide on a web address for the home pages.
-I like to follow conventions for this sort of thing, so I want to use standard codes for the languages (see Wikipedia article on Language Codes).
-It seems like the 2-letter or 3-letter codes would help keep the URLs short, so I'll choose es for Spanish and fr for French.
+Given a site, say sites.byu.edu, which you want translated from English to Spanish and French, you'll want to first decide on a web address for the home pages.
+It is generally best to follow conventions for this sort of thing, thus it is recommended to use standard codes for the languages (see Wikipedia article on Language Codes).
+2-letter or 3-letter codes would help keep the URLs short, such as es for Spanish and fr for French.

 Some sites use a subdomain to designate language, but it will be much easier to structure the URL as a subdirectory.
-That means that the Spanish version of my site will be sites.byu.edu/es and the French will be at sites.byu.edu/fr.
-I'll make sure any pages that fall under that will keep similar URLs.
+That means that the Spanish version of your site will be sites.byu.edu/es and the French will be at sites.byu.edu/fr.
+Make sure any pages that belong to those hierarchies will keep similar URLs.
 So the demo section could be found at the following URLs.

 LanguageDemo Page URL